mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 ## 📌 Project Overview

-**AI Plant Disease Detection** is a Deep Learning-based image classification project designed to identify plant diseases from leaf images.
+**AI Plant Disease Detection** is a Deep Learning-based image classification project designed to identify plant diseases from plant leaf images.

 The project uses the **PlantVillage dataset** through **TensorFlow Datasets (TFDS)**.
 Plant leaf images are processed and provided to a Deep Learning image classification model to predict the corresponding plant disease class.